Heegaard Floer homology and knots determined by their complements

 So $\dim(HF_{red}(Z,i)) \geq n_iV_0$.
 Therefore

 The desired inequality now follows upon rearranging the terms. \end{proof}

-The mapping cone complex is some times unnecessarily large for our purposes.
-By using some elementary linear algebra contained in the next lemma, we want to be able pass to a smaller complex when necessary.
+The mapping cone complex is sometimes unnecessarily large for our purposes.
+By using some elementary linear algebra contained in the next lemma, we want to be able to pass to a smaller complex when necessary.

-\begin{lemma} Let $T_1$, $T_2$, $R_1$ and $R_2$ be graded vector spaces and let $f: T_1 \to T_2$, $g: R_1 \to R_2$ and $h: R_1 \to T_2$ be graded linear maps.
+\begin{lemma} Let $T_1$, $T_2$, $R_1$ and $R_2$ be graded vector spaces and let $f\co T_1 \to T_2$, $g\co R_1 \to R_2$ and $h\co R_1 \to T_2$ be graded linear maps.
 Suppose that $f$ is surjective.
 Then the homology of the complex

 where $D$ is given by $D = $, is isomorphic (as a graded vector space) to the direct sum of the kernel of the map $f$ and the homology of the complex

 \end{lemma}

 \begin{proof} It is clear that the cokernels of the maps $D$ and $g$ are isomorphic as graded vector spaces -- indeed they are generated by the same elements not in the image of $g$.